Blockstream/docs/liquid/node_setup.rst

 A client application that allows you to make calls to liquidd or liquid-qt by issuing RPC commands.
 Use of liquid-cli is detailed in the :ref:`Developer Guide <developer-guide>` section.

 Liquid will, by default, try and connect to a local Bitcoin node in order to validate transactions where bitcoin are moved into the Liquid network (called a peg-in).
 We will assume that you have already installed and set up a Bitcoin node before moving on with installing Liquid.
-This requirement can be switched off using the ``validatepegin`` parameter within the Liquid configuration file but we advise against disabling peg-in validation unless you are aware of the implications, running in a testing environment, or are not dealing with large amounts of funds.
+This requirement can be switched off by setting ``validatepegin=0`` within the :ref:`Liquid configuration <node-configuration>` (liquid.conf) file, but we advise against disabling peg-in validation unless you are aware of the implications, running in a testing environment, or are not dealing with large amounts of funds.

 Installation